 The building was being renovated around us when we started so we had access to a lot of the original extruded bricks from walls and floors that had been removed.
 With a lot of cutting, the bricks were formed into halves making building the semicircular shape easier.

 Taking cues from the grade 2 listed wood-fired circular double-flued up-draught kiln outside, we developed a plan for the oven based on the overall shape including a steel band that was used to keep the old brick kiln together during firing.

 The wood store under the oven is reminiscent of the loading arch at the base of the kiln and reducing brick courses at the top are echoed in the ovens brickwork.
 Because of the sensitive historic nature of the original building, we decided to use Lime mortar for all the external brickwork which also adds to the character of the oven and helps it blend seamlessly with the old walls.

-A community kitchen no more- but lives on!
+Update- The community kitchen is no more- but lives on!

 Sadly since I first posted this project, the community aspect of this kitchen is no more but still lives on for the Haines family use and Open days arranged by the Farnham Society.

 “Amrit Row, of Wood Fired Ovens, who has done us proud with his interpretation of our dreams into reality and sound workmanship.”